saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Avail team distributes official Docker images which can be used to run nodes on the **Kate testnet** network .
-These instructions are for running a Full Node, but they can be adapted for running validators as well.
+The Avail team provides official Docker images designed to run nodes on the **Kate testnet**.
+While these guidelines focus on setting up a Full Node, they can easily be modified to accommodate the requirements for running a validator node.

 ## Before you start